-The newest push in the e-commerce market is somewhat of a shock, recurring payments.
-While in the past consumers preferred making one-time purchases, the shift has now focused over to recurring payments that occur monthly, weekly, and sometimes even bi-weekly.
+The newest push in the eCommerce market is somewhat of a shock, recurring payments.
+While in the past consumers preferred making one-time purchases, the shift has now focused on recurring payments that occur monthly, weekly, and sometimes even bi-weekly.
 The most surprising catalyst for this market shift is millennials, or maybe that’s not so surprising.

 Millennials are credited (and sometimes even blamed) for shaking up numerous industries over the last decade, from cable services to even chocolate consumption.
 While it’s easy to join in on the harping and cast blame on this generation, millennials have shed light on easier business practices.
 Their outreach has even extended to market changes that benefit other groups of individuals as well.